openvinotoolkit/open_model_zoo/models/public/ssd_mobilenet_v2_coco/ssd_mobilenet_v2_coco.md

 ## Use Case and High-Level Description

 The `ssd_mobilenet_v2_coco` model is a [Single-Shot multibox Detection (SSD)](https://arxiv.org/pdf/1801.04381.pdf) network intended to perform object detection.
-The difference bewteen this model and the `mobilenet-ssd` is that there the `mobilenet-ssd` can only detect face, the `ssd_mobilenet_v2_coco` model can detect objects as it has been trained from the Common Objects in COntext (COCO) image dataset.
+The difference between this model and the `mobilenet-ssd` is that the while `mobilenet-ssd` detects faces only, the `ssd_mobilenet_v2_coco` model detects objects, as it has been trained from the Common Objects in Context (COCO) image dataset.

-The model input is a blob that consists of a single image of "1x3x300x300" in RGB order.
+The model input is a blob that consists of a single image of 1x3x300x300 in RGB order.

 The model output is a typical vector containing the tracked object data, as previously described.
 Note that the "class_id" data is now significant and should be used to determine the classification for any detected object.